Roger-505/doom_nexys/README.md

     ```bash
     sudo make docker-shell
     ```
 5. Run the build script for the Doom Nexys-A7 variant.
-This has to be ran as sudo, as the board will be flashed at this moment.
+This has to be ran as `sudo`, as the board will be flashed and loaded with the bitstream at this moment.
 Issue the following command:
     ```bash
     make all
     ```